DarioMazzanti/MinesweeperDemo/Plugins/EditorMineSweeper/README.md

 - max width = 10
 - max height = 10

-You can change the value, which is shader for width and height, in the [SMineSweeperWidget.h](Source/EditorMineSweeper/Private/Widgets/SMineSweeperWidget.h#L69) file.
+You can change the value, which is shared for width and height, in the [SMineSweeperWidget.h](Source/EditorMineSweeper/Private/Widgets/SMineSweeperWidget.h#L69) file.